HomeArticlesGuideRespiratory & Vital Signs Guide

 The 6-minute walk test measures how far a person can walk on a flat, hard surface in six minutes at their own pace, used widely to assess functional exercise capacity in conditions like heart failure, pulmonary hypertension, and chronic lung disease.
 The 6 Minute Walk Test Calculator uses the Enright and Sherrill reference equation to predict an expected walking distance from age, height, weight, and sex, then compares it against the actual distance walked.

-The result is expressed as percent predicted (actual distance divided by predicted distance) along with a lower limit of normal, which is generally more clinically useful than the raw distance alone since it accounts for individual characteristics that affect baseline walking capacity.
-A result below the lower limit of normal suggests reduced functional capacity, but the test is also used longitudinally — tracking a single patient's walk distance over multiple visits to monitor disease progression or response to treatment is often more informative than any single measurement compared to a population reference.
+The result is expressed as percent predicted (actual distance divided by predicted distance) along with a lower limit of normal, generally more clinically useful than the raw distance alone since it accounts for individual characteristics that affect baseline walking capacity.
+A result below the lower limit of normal suggests reduced functional capacity, but the test also gets used longitudinally.
+Tracking a single patient's walk distance over multiple visits to monitor disease progression or response to treatment is often more informative than any single measurement compared to a population reference.

 Enter age, height, weight, sex, and actual distance walked into the 6 Minute Walk Test Calculator to get percent predicted and an interpretation of the result.